zammad/zammad-admin-documentation/settings/ticket.rst

 Default Notifications
-   This setting allows you to configure the default ticket notifications that will be applied to all new agent users.
+   This setting allows you to configure the default ticket notifications that will be applied to all new agent users (incl. users who were just assigned agent role).
 Simply change the notification matrix to desired state and press **Save**.

-   However, in case an agent has already customized their ticket notifications, their choice will be preserved.
-Optionally, you can also **Apply current defaults to all agents**, overwriting their personal settings.
+   In case an agent already exists, their ticket notification preferences will be preserved.
+Optionally, you can also **Apply current defaults to all agents**.

+   .. warning:: **🥵 Potential time-consuming action**

+      Applying default ticket notifications to all agent users may take some time to complete, be patient!
+The exact time will depend on the size of your system and the number of agents.

+   .. warning:: **Active agents only!**

+      When current default ticket notifications are applied, only active agent users are considered.
+In case an agent is re-activated *after* this action, they will still have the old notification configuration.

    In case you want to go back to the initial state of ticket notifications, you can click on **Reset to default** button.

-   .. warning:: **🥵 Potential time-consuming action**

-      Applying current default ticket notifications to all agent users may take some time to complete, be patient!
-The exact time will depend on the size of your system and number of active agents.